 Getting to grips with sewing can be quite a challenge, but with hard work and dedication it’s possible to achieve things you might never have thought yourself capable of.
-Saffron Greenwood, from Oxford, tells us how she got started.
+Saffron Greenwood, from Oxford, tells us how she Learned to Sew.

 “I started knitting about three years ago and that was when I first started making clothes and thinking of things in terms of, say, how well they fitted, and using different materials,” Saffron explains.
 “I made a few jumpers and cardigans and I decided I’d like to try sewing so that I could make skirts and dresses to go with them, and that kind of thing.
 So that I could make things that fit better than the things you can buy on the high street.”